Deputy FE commissioner joins Ofsted board

 The DfE said Wood had declared he was a member of the Labour Party while none of the other four new Ofsted board members declared any political activity.

-Heller, Wood, Wadsworth and Wood will serve for three years from February 1.
+Heller, Wood, Wadsworth and Coburn will serve for three years from February 1.
 Begol will serve for three years from August 1.
 They will be paid an annual salary of £8,292 for 20 days per year.

 They join Gilbert and serving members Martyn Oliver, Ofsted’s chief inspector, and Martin Spencer, Laura Wyld, Jon Yates, Felicity Gillespie, Joanne Moran and David Meyer.